rgunnar/openssl-lab/chapter08/README.md

 Order of options may be important!
 See the documentation.
 ``

-For generating an elliptic curve key with are parameters (curve secp256k1), we can use the following command:
+For generating an elliptic curve key with are parameters (curve secp256k1 and encrypted with a pass phrase), we can use the following command:

 `openssl genpkey -paramfile our_curve.pem -out ec_key.pem -aes256`